Ghich Pich

-Ghich Pich is a 2025 Indian Hindi-language comedy-drama, written and directed by Ankur Singla.
-Set in Chandigarh during the early 2000s, the coming-of-age film explores the complex relationships between three middle-class teenage boys and their fathers, delving into themes of rebellion, tradition, and ambition.
+Ghich Pich is a 2025 Indian coming-of-age,Hindi comedy-drama, written and directed by Ankur Singla.
+The film is set in '90s Chandigarh and follows the relationship of middle-aged fathers with their sons on rebellion, insecurities, and tradition.

-The film was screened at the 15th Indian Film Festival of Melbourne on 17th August 2025 and was theatrically released on 8th August 2025.
-The film opened to positive reviews from critics and audience and was praised for its cast performances and authentic portrayal of Indian paternal relationships.
+The film was screened at the 15th Indian Film Festival of Melbourne and was theatrically released on 8 August 2025.
+This marks the final performance of Nitesh Pandey who died in 2023.